study-path/Data-Learn/DE-101/Module 01/Readme.md

 ## Installing GitHub and Creating a Repository

-At the start of the Data Learn course, I already had a GitHub profile, so I created a new repository where the solutions to each module’s homework will be organized in folders.
+At the beginning of the Data Learn course, I already had a GitHub profile and was familiar with some functionality.
+Therefore, I created a new repository, where the solutions for each module will be stored in separate folders.

+## Tasks with Sample - Superstore.xls

-## Using the data in Sample - Superstore.xls, do the following:
+Using the provided dataset (Sample - Superstore.xls), the following tasks were completed:

-	- Use lookup functions
+ - Applied lookup functions

-	- Build PivotTables
+ - Built PivotTables

-	- Create sample reports
+ - Generated sample reports

-	- Design dashboards
+ - Designed interactive dashboards